Genome: Distinguishes between human, mouse and other genomes.

 Akerman et al.

-E-mail address: The E-mail address is a mandatory field (since version 1.4), required in order to get a link to the results page.
+E-mail address: The E-mail address is an optional field, required in order to get a link to the results page.

 If you don't get an E-mail from SFmap within a reasonable time, check your spam folder, it might accidentally get there.